Winter Hiking Gear and Clothes Guide

 Layers, Layers, Layers!

-The essential layers for winter hiking are: the moisture-wicking base layer for temperature regulation and sweat management, versatile mid layers like fleeces for added warmth, insulation layers for superior cold protection, and the weather-resistant outer layer for protection against rain, wind, and snow.
-Collectively, these layers ensure optimal comfort and performance in cold conditions.
+The essential layers for winter hiking are: a moisture-wicking base layer for temperature regulation and sweat management, versatile mid layers like fleeces for warmth, insulation layers for cold protection, and a weather-resistant outer layer for protection against rain, wind, and snow.
+Altogether, these layers as a system should provide warmth and protection in cold conditions.

 Base Layer:

-For your base layer, opt for moisture-wicking fabrics like merino wool or synthetic materials.
+For your base layer, I recommend choosing moisture-wicking fabrics, like merino wool or synthetic materials.
+Avoid cotton at all costs because it dries slowly and makes you feel cold!
 The beauty of merino wool is that it should still keep you warm even when it gets wet or you sweat.
 You’ll want a base layer for both your top and bottoms.
 Some of my favorite base layers are:

 Mid Layer: